hpc/charliecloud/doc/ch-image.rst

       itself is copied.

-4. If a directory appears at the same path in source and destination, and is at the 2nd level or deeper, the source directory's metadata (e.g., permissions) are copied to the destination directory.
+4. If a directory appears at the same path in source and destination, and is at the 2nd level or deeper, the source directory’s metadata (e.g., permissions) are copied to the destination directory.
 (Not documented.)

 5. If an object appears in both the source and destination, and is at the 2nd